Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 Yes, but it requires planning.
 Public tours are free but must be requested through your member of Congress (or your country's embassy for international visitors) 21-90 days in advance.
 Tours run Tuesday-Saturday, 7:30AM-11:30AM.

 Realistically, many requests are denied or go unanswered.
-If you can't get a tour, the White House Visitor Center (free, on Pennsylvania Avenue) has exhibits and a decent view of the North Lawn through the fence.
+If a tour doesn't come through, the White House Visitor Center (free, on Pennsylvania Avenue) has exhibits and a decent view of the North Lawn through the fence.

 What's the best Smithsonian museum?

-This is subjective, but here's my ranking based on thousands of conversations:
+This is subjective, but here's a ranking distilled from thousands of first-timer conversations:

 National Museum of African American History and Culture — Newest, most immersive, most powerful.
 Allow 4+ hours.